elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     iptables: Saving firewall rules to /etc/sysconfig/iptables:

 For DNS queries we just need the **UDP** port, but since we will be setting up primary and secondary DNS server, the **TCP** port is used for transferring zones between the DNS servers.
-Lastly make sure our client machine is setup to use our DNS server as it&#8217;s nameserver (this is done under the **/etc/resolv.conf** file):
+Lastly make sure our client machine is setup to use our DNS server as it's nameserver (this is done under the **/etc/resolv.conf** file):

     [root@rhel2 ~]# cat /etc/resolv.conf
     search local.com
     nameserver 192.168.2.2

-On the server let&#8217;s start the **named** daemon:
+On the server let's start the **named** daemon:

     [root@rhel1 ~]# service named start
     Starting named:  named